senekor/rust-workshop/slides/day/3/theory/4_closures.md

 at runtime and passed around as argumets to and return values from other functions.\
 They are sometimes called _lambdas_ by other languages.

-Unlike functions, closures can capture values from the scope in which they’re defined.
+Unlike regular functions, closures can capture values from the scope in which they were defined.

 <Nr />